How to Create an Amazon RDS Aurora PostgreSQL Database Cluster?

 Let us quickly take a look at the key highlights of Amazon Aurora PostgreSQL.

-- Aurora has up to 3x more performance benefit than the standard community edition of PostgreSQL.
+3xmore performance benefits than the standard community edition of PostgreSQL.

 For all the curious souls out there, check out the complete list of features available with Aurora PostgreSQL here.

 Without further ado, let’s jump into setting up a PostgreSQL-compatible Amazon Aurora instance.

 I have tried to provide a very granular level of details here and this post is going to be a long one.
 Expecting a few TL;DR comments for this.
 Please feel free to step out and grab a cup of coffee in-between.

 Below are the steps to follow for creating and connecting a PostgreSQL database instance:

 - Log in to the AWS Management Console and type